Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): First-Principles Calculations Details

-{\blue We note that the choice of Wilson energy interval employed for the nested Wilson loop calculations in this work is different than that used in previous works~\cite{multipole,WladTheory,WladPump,HingeSM}.
-In previous works, the Wilson spectrum was divided into halves between $\theta_{1}=0,\pi$ for nested Wilson loop calculations; here, we instead choose the particle-hole-symmetric interval $\theta_{1}\in [-\pi/2,\pi/2)$.
+We note that the choice of Wilson energy interval employed for the nested Wilson loop calculations in this letter is different than that used in previous works~\cite{multipole,WladTheory,HingeSM}.
+Specifically, in previous works, the Wilson spectrum was divided into halves between $\theta_{1}=0,\pi$ for nested Wilson loop calculations; here, we instead choose the particle-hole-symmetric interval $\theta_{1}\in [-\pi/2,\pi/2)$.
 However, as long as the nested Wilson loop (and Berry phase) is calculated over the same Wilson interval for two different 2D insulators (or planes of the BZ), it can be used as a tool to compare their topology~\cite{multipole}.

-Furthermore, we find that when the nested Berry phase $\gamma_{2}$ is calculated over this new choice of Wilson energies, it can be quantized without relying on mirror and fourfold rotation, as was required for the quadrupole insulators in Refs.~\onlinecite{multipole,HingeSM}.
-Here, we show that, in particular, the combined antiunitary symmetry $\mathcal{I}\times\mathcal{T}$ is sufficient to quantize $\gamma_{2}$ when $W_{2}$ is calculated over a particle-hole symmetric set of Wilson bands. {\red The existence of this particle-hole symmetry in the Wilson spectrum was first derived in Ref.~\onlinecite{Alexandradinata14}; we reproduce its derivation here for convenience, and then use the result to demonstrate the $\mathbb{Z}_{2}$ quantization of $\gamma_{2}$.}
+Furthermore, we discover in this letter that when the nested Berry phase $\gamma_{2}$ is calculated over this new choice of Wilson energies, it can be quantized without relying on mirror and fourfold rotation, as was previously required to quantize the nested Berry phase of the quadrupole insulators in Refs.~\onlinecite{multipole,HingeSM}.
+In this section, we will show that, in particular, the combined antiunitary symmetry $\mathcal{I}\times\mathcal{T}$ is sufficient to quantize $\gamma_{2}$ when $W_{2}$ is calculated over a particle-hole symmetric set of Wilson bands.
+We will find that a set of Wilson bands with quantized $\gamma_{2}$ does not need to lie specifically within the Wilson energy range employed in this letter ($\theta_{1}\in [-\pi/2,\pi/2)$), or even be contiguous in Wilson energy~\cite{WiederAxion}; the only restriction is that the set of Wilson bands within the nested Wilson projector returns to itself under the action of a Wilson particle-hole-symmetry that originates from bulk $\mathcal{I}\times\mathcal{T}$ symmetry.
+The existence of this particle-hole symmetry in the Wilson spectrum was first derived in Ref.~\onlinecite{ArisInversion}; we reproduce its derivation here for convenience, and then use the result to demonstrate the $\mathbb{Z}_{2}$ quantization of $\gamma_{2}$.